Lattice rules with random $n$ achieve nearly the optimal $\mathcal{O}(n^{-\alpha-1/2})$ error independently of the dimension: Introduction

 Then, we show that the upper bounds for the algorithms $M_n$ and $\widetilde{M}_n$ are essentially best possible, by proving in Theorem~\ref{thm3} the lower bound

 for the randomized errors of the above algorithms.

-The presented upper bounds are almost optimal as the optimal order of convergence that can be achieved by any randomized algorithm that uses only function values is $\Theta( n^{-\alpha-1/2})$, even in the unweighted situation.
+The presented upper bounds are almost optimal because the optimal order of convergence that can be achieved by any randomized algorithm which uses only function values is $\Theta( n^{-\alpha-1/2})$, even in the unweighted situation.
 This has been proven only recently by one of the authors~\cite{MU17} using the algorithm of~\cite{KN16}.
 However, the algorithm in~\cite{MU17} is quite impractical in high dimensions, in contrast to the algorithm that will be analyzed in the following.
-This mainly comes from the fact that the involved point sets, i.e., certain subsets of irrational lattices in $\RR^d$, seem to be very hard to implement, see, e.g.~\cite{KOU17,UU16}.
+This mainly comes from the fact that the involved point sets, i.e., certain subsets of irrational lattices in $\RR^d$, seem to be very hard to implement, see, e.g.,~\cite{KOU17,UU16}.
 Moreover, the presented upper bound in~\cite{MU17} is at least exponential in $d$ and probably not improvable, see~\cite[Remark 3.2]{MU17}.

-The optimal order in the randomized setting should be compared to the optimal order in the deterministic setting, where it is $\Theta( n^{-\alpha}(\log n)^{(d-1)/2})$, see \cite{By85, Fr76} or \cite{Te93,UU16} and the references therein.
+The optimal order $\Theta( n^{-\alpha-1/2})$ in the randomized setting, which holds for arbitrary $\alpha\ge0$, should be compared to the optimal order $\Theta( n^{-\alpha}(\log n)^{(d-1)/2})$ in the deterministic setting, which can only hold if $\alpha>1/2$, see \cite{By85, Fr76} or \cite{Te93,UU16} and the references therein.
+For $\alpha\le1/2$, deterministic methods do not converge at all in the worst case setting, as the functions are possibly not continuous.
 A tutorial on the proof of the upper bound can be found in~\cite{MU15}.
 By now there are many known constructions for \emph{optimal} algorithms if $\alpha\le1$, see, e.g.,~\cite{DP10,N92,NW10}, while for $\alpha>1$ they are still rare, see \cite{Fr76,GSY16}.
 By introducing weights in these function spaces, one can achieve the rate $\calO(n^{-a})$ for $a<\alpha$, with the implied constant independent of $d$, see~\cite[Theorem~3]{SW01}.
 For a component-by-component construction that achieves this bound, see, e.g., \cite{DKS13,K03}.